JaeheeKimLab/JaeheeKimLab.github.io/join/index.md

 ---

 ## We are hiring!!! ##
-We are seeking new members at the postdoctoral and graduate levels.
+We are seeking new members at the postdoctoral, graduate, and undergraduate levels.
 Potential members of the lab are expected to have a strong background in quantitative sciences, and to be interested in research in biology and genetics that incorporates mathematical, statistical, and computational approaches.
 Please send all inquiries and applications to [Jaehee Kim](mailto:jaehee.kim@cornell.edu).

 ### Postdoctoral Fellows